Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Reproducible Workflows

 \subsubsection{Repeat}

-A workflow \emph{repeats} another if they execute the same logical workflow and a principally identical physical workflow; their logical components and dependencies and physical tasks match.
+A workflow \emph{Repeats} another if they execute the same logical workflow and a principally identical physical workflow; their logical components, dependencies, and physical tasks match.
+Figure \ref{fig:wfm:rt} shows which elements in the workflow model must be identical for two workflow executions to be considered repetitions.
 The specificity of a `principally identical' physical workflow allows for a successful recovery from failed physical tasks (due to hardware or operating failure).
+Repetitions are significantly more stringent than Reruns but leave the most specific details of physical tasks, such as the exact machine details these tasks run on and the content of the workflow's data artifacts.

 Repetition is a relatively well-defined concept, and we generally follow intuition.
 Repetition builds statistical power behind results \citep{chen_open_2019}.
-By analogy to laboratory work, repeated scientific computational workflows should match all components (workflow specification, data input, and runtime environment) \citep{cohen-boulakia_scientific_2017}.
-Our definition mostly follows existing interpretations but provides a concrete definition.
+By analogy to laboratory work, Repeated scientific computational workflows should match all components (workflow specification, data input, and runtime environment) \citep{cohen-boulakia_scientific_2017}.
+This definition mostly follows existing interpretations but provides a concrete definition in which all logical and physical components match, excluding the runtime parameters of physical tasks.
 Repeating a scientific computational workflow asserts the reuse of the logical and physical workflows, which, if successful, allows the bundling of data artifacts in concert.
-For instance, survey analysis runs on many patches of sky to create a full catalog, repeating the same workflow.
+For example, astronomical survey analysis runs on many patches of sky to create a full catalog, Repeating the same workflow but with different data inputs and outputs.
 Repetition has also been known as methods reproducibility \citep{goodman_what_2016}.
 Importantly, we leave the amount of information clarifying physical tasks as an environment and problem-dependent decision but insist that hardware details are not pertinent for repetition.